Bachelor of Science in Nursing Completion Program for RNs

 Please see the Scholarship Office website for more information about scholarship opportunities available through ISU.
 For the list of nursing scholarships under Division of Health Science, please see the "Scholarship Listings by College" web page.

 The ISU Scholarship Office also maintains a page with other scholarship resources outside of ISU.

-Our 11 prerequisite courses are usually completed during a student's associate's nursing course work and 1-2 additional semesters.
+Our 11 prerequisite courses are usually completed during a student's associates nursing course work and 1-2 additional semesters.
 All prerequisite courses must be completed with a C grade or higher.

 At least 20 of the 38 prerequisite credits must be completed prior to applying to the nursing program.
-We use all completed prerequisites combined with all completed ADRN courses to calculate the nursing applciation GPA and a minimum 3.0 GPA is required for the nursing application.
+We use all completed prerequisites combined with all completed ADRN courses to calculate the nursing application GPA and a minimum 3.0 GPA is required for the nursing application.

-Any remaining prerequsite courses can be in progress during the semester the applicant applies, so long as the courses are successfully completed before starting the program.
+Any remaining prerequisite courses can be in progress during the semester the applicant applies, so long as the courses are successfully completed before starting the program.
 Most students will have about half of the prerequisites completed and then finish the remaining courses during the semester when they apply.